When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Word Of Caution

-How to Turn Off the Water Heater Timer
+How To Use A Water Heater Timer

-Dial
+Mechanical Dial Timers

-Tips for Reducing Water Heater Energy Costs
+Tips For Reducing Water Heater Energy Costs

 the monthly electric bill